hubmapconsortium/gateway/README.md

 sudo usermod -aG docker $USER
 ````

-The log out and log back in so that your group membership is re-evaluated.
+Then log out and log back in so that your group membership is re-evaluated.
 If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.

 Note: the following instructions with docker commands are based on managing Docker as a non-root user.